martinostlund/syllabus/examinations/examination02/README.md

 * The API should support CRUD operations where all data in the system should be available through API calls.
 * Unsafe HTTP methods and data about users in the system should require some kind of authentication done through the API (you are free to choose implementation method for this).
 * The API should give some ability to register a web hook which will trigger on some, of you chosen, event.
 * In your examination repository you should provide a [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) collection.
-The examiner should be able to load this into the POSTMAN application and test your API without any further configuration.
+The examiner should be able to load this into the POSTMAN application or a [NEWMAN CLI](https://www.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman) and test your API without any further configuration.
+For more information about POSTMAN and NEWMAN se this article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman
-* No visual UI needed (you are free to do if you want).
+* No visual UI is needed - We want just an API.
-* We recommend writing your API in Node.js
+* We recommend writing your API in Node.js, if you choose another platform provide a configured virtual machine (vagrant or docker) or publish your API on a public URL
 * The code should be published in your examination repository along with a report (see below)
 * The code should be individual created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be reported.
+* Make a seed-file  that automatically populated your application with some data for testing

 ## Our suggestion for those without own ideas
 The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports and wants your help.
 They are thinking of building a client application but want a separated web API before taking this process along.
 The idea is that fishermen should be able to report their catch and that this data could be made public.
 They want data like: